SusannaMazzocchi/DECODE-Cognitive-Distortions/README.md

 ## ✨ Features
 * **Binary Text Classification:** A fully trained pipeline that reads counselling dialogues and flags the presence of irrational thinking.
 * **Fine-Tuned NLP Models:** I didn't just use basic algorithms; I worked with powerful Transformer models to truly understand the context of the psychological texts.
-* **Complete Repository:** I've included the original dataset, a `trained_models` folder with the exported results, and the full project report so you can dive deep into the theory and results!

 --------